GStewartN/salon/README.md

   * type 'cd salon' to access the path on your computer
   * type 'composer install' in terminal to download dependencies
 * To view app in browser:
+  * Open MAMP and click Preferences
-* Open MAMP and set Apache Port to 8888, and Msql port to 8889
+  * Click Ports and set Apache Port to 8888, and Msql port to 8889
+  * Click Web Server and set the document root to the web folder of salon directory and click OK
+  * In MAMP click Start Servers
   * In MAMP click Open WebStart page
-  * In tools menu of start page, click phpMyAdmin
+  * In Tools menu of WebStart page, click phpMyAdmin
   * Once in phpmyadmin page, click Import tab, click browse button, then navigate to the bestaurants.sql file in the project directory
   * In your browser, enter 'localhost:8888' to view the webpage on your browser